-Preserved the United States.
+Preserved the university of thousands of prospective college freshmen and their parents visit college campuses around the United States.
 Often one of the first buildings they enter is a student residence hall - the prospective student's possible home for at least their first year in school.
 These first impressions are very important to the students, their parents (who may be paying the bills), and the university.